TalkingQuickly/talkingquickly.github.io/_posts/2020-04-28-nodegroup-failed-to-stabilize-internal-failure.md

     MapPublicIpOnLaunch: true
 ```

 For our existing configuration to continue working.
-More info is [in the AWS post](https://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups/)
+More info is [in the AWS post](https://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups/).

+The trick to debugging turned out to be setting `disable_rollback` to `true` (if using Ansible to manage Cloudformation) so that the NodeGroup wasn't deleted on failure making it possible to go in and inspect the NodeGroup.